 The figures below show the spreads on 2018, 2019, 2020 and 2021 indices, as priced by dealers.
 Note the substantial spread widening in March 2020.
 This reflected expectations of higher defaults and potential credit losses owing to COVID-19, as well as forced selling.
 Since then, spreads have narrowed significantly.
-Spreads, while volatile, have been generally widening since February of 2022.
+Spreads, while volatile, were generally widening from February through November of 2022.
 This reflects slower prepayment expectations and longer exposure to default risk in the face of higher rates.
 The widening is more pronounced for 2021 indices due to less embedded home price appreciation, recent price declines in some market and a growing risk of a recession.
-2020 and 2021 indices are heavily Freddie Mac as Fannie did not issue any new deals from Q2 2020 to Q4 2021.
+However, over the past three months, spreads have declined, reflecting market participants growing more comfortable with the economic outlook.
+Note that the 2020 and 2021 indices are heavily Freddie Mac as Fannie did not issue any new deals from Q2 2020 to Q4 2021.

 Sources: Vista Data Services and Urban Institute.
-Note: Data as of December 15, 2022.
+Note: Data as of February 15, 2023.